Who's Who at HHRC

-Jim Buchanan, local legend.
-The man we all want to be when we are his age, almost unbeatable in an age grade competition, as competitive now as ever he was, but is always saying he wished he was faster.
+Jim Buchanan, local legend and the man we all want to be when we are his age.
 As a coach he would not let you have an easy time of it saying “If you can talk you are not running fast enough”.
 He is also not only the originator of the Hartfell Horseshoe, but many another races in and around Moffat such as the Tour de Moffat, and the Moffat Gala road race.
 The after-race soup and homemade cakes, especially his wife Margaret’s sticky toffee pudding, was the highlight of the hill racing season for many of us in years past.
-As well as hill running Jim enjoys road cycling and looking at one of his Strava segments once I noted that Jim was halfway up the leader board on one climb - not bad for a man in his 80s.

 Nigel Priestley, one of the originators of the club, has been an active

 member of the local hill running community for a number of years, having taken

 part in most of the local hill races and competed in mountain marathons.
 Injury has forced Nigel to call a day to his

 hill running but he still enjoys walking routes when he can and getting out on